Lindsay Wisdom-Hylton: Coaching career

 On September 26, 2012, 4 days after she played her final WNBA game, Wisdom-Hylton signed with Purdue as their assistant coach for the second time.
 She took the place of Martin Clapp, who left the school earlier that month.
 On April 18, 2019, it was announced that Wisdom-Hylton stepped down as an assistant coach at Purdue to pursue other opportunities in coaching.
 On May 22, 2019, she was signed to the same position at the University of Wisconsin under head coach Jonathan Tsipis.
-On April 30th, 2021, it was announced that she was hired as assistant coach at Boston College.
+On April 30, 2021, it was announced that she was hired as assistant coach at Boston College.

 International career

 Wisdom-Hylton played for Ravenna Esperides/Glyfada in Greece for the 2009–2010 off-season for 8 games before returning to the U.S. to be an assistant coach at her alma mater, Purdue University.
 For the 2010–2011 off-season, she played for Elitzur Ramla in Israel for 11 games.
 Then, she went to France to play for Union Hainaut for four games.
 Wisdom'Hylton would go to Vienna, Austria to play for the Flying Foxes for the 2011–2012 season in the Austrian Basketball League.
-She then went back to Israel in 2012 for a second stint with Elitzur Ramia and played on the squad for the remainder of the 2011-2012 off-season.
+She then went back to Israel in 2012 for a second stint with Elitzur Ramla and played on the squad for the remainder of the 2011-2012 off-season.